-An organization can be understood as a viable system that operates within a broader ecosystem (or 'suprasystem') that includes other competing or collaborating organizations as well as natural resources, potential consumers, and other external environmental features.53 These ecosystems are expected
+An organization can be understood as a viable system that operates within a broader ecosystem (or 'suprasystem') that includes other competing or collaborating organizations as well as natural resources, potential consumers, and other external environmental features.
+These ecosystems are expected

-51 See Gladden, "Neural Implants as Gateways" (2016).
+&lt;sup>51 See Gladden, "Neural Implants as Gateways" (2016).

-52 See Grodzinsky et al. (2011) and Gladden, "The Social Robot as 'Charismatic Leader'" (2014).
+&lt;sup>52 See Grodzinsky et al. (2011) and Gladden, "The Social Robot as 'Charismatic Leader'" (2014).

-53 Regarding viable systems and their environments, see, e.g., Beer (1981) and Gladden, "The Artificial Life-Form as Entrepreneur" (2014).
+&lt;sup>53 Regarding viable systems and their environments, see, e.g., Beer (1981) and Gladden, "The Artificial Life-Form as Entrepreneur" (2014).

 to take on an increasingly posthumanized nature.
 For example, new environmental elements might include other organizations that consist entirely of intelligent nonhuman members such as robotic swarms and societies of AIs.
-Similarly, a highly interconnected Internet of Things might be filled with informational resources that are no longer simply passive sets of data but which - through their integration with AI platforms - become intelligent, volitional, and potentially even sapient collections of data that act to pursue their own goals and interests.54 The world's increasingly rich and complex digital-physical ecosystems might be populated by self-generating, self-propagating, highly adaptable memes in the form of evolvable computer worms or viruses that shape human popular culture as a whole and the thoughts and memories of individual human beings in particular, either through traditional forms of communication and social interaction or through the targeted reprogramming or technological manipulation of, for example, neurocybernetically augmented human beings.55 The emergence of such new posthuman ecosystems is expected to significantly reshape the kinds of resources that organizations are able to obtain from their environments, the nature of collaboration and competition with external organizations, the types of consumers available to utilize the goods and services produced by an organization, and the organization's definition of long-term viability and success.
+Similarly, a highly interconnected Internet of Things might be filled with informational resources that are no longer simply passive sets of data but which - through their integration with AI platforms - become intelligent, volitional, and potentially even sapient collections of data that act to pursue their own goals and interests.
+The world's increasingly rich and complex digital-physical ecosystems might be populated by self-generating, self-propagating, highly adaptable memes in the form of evolvable computer worms or viruses that shape human popular culture as a whole and the thoughts and memories of individual human beings in particular, either through traditional forms of communication and social interaction or through the targeted reprogramming or technological manipulation of, for example, neurocybernetically augmented human beings.55 The emergence of such new posthuman ecosystems is expected to significantly reshape the kinds of resources that organizations are able to obtain from their environments, the nature of collaboration and competition with external organizations, the types of consumers available to utilize the goods and services produced by an organization, and the organization's definition of long-term viability and success.

 The roles that individual organizations play within societies may also be radically reshaped.
 For example, if future AIs and robotic systems are able to efficiently perform all of the functions of food production and preparation, health care, education, construction, transportation, energy production, retail sales, accounting, security, and other tasks that are needed for human beings and societies to thrive, there will no longer be a financial or operational need for organizations to employ human beings as workers in such roles.
 In that case, governments might take on the role of coordinating their human citizens' access to such superabundant resources, perhaps offering a 'universal basic income' redeemable in goods or services.
 The societal roles of governmental and commercial organizations would thus be dramatically transformed.
-On the other hand, widespread roboticization resulting in mass unemployment could potentially yield a loss of purpose for human beings, social unrest, violent revolution, and the oppression of the human species by automated systems; in this case, processes of posthumanization might result in 'dystopian' rather than 'utopian' organizational outcomes.56 Organizational posthumanism can provide a theoretical bridge that links the consideration of posthumanization at an organizational level with that at a broader social or environmental level (as considered by fields such as economics, political science, sociology, evolutionary biology, or environmental science), while also developing concrete practices to aid organizations with optimizing their use of resources from and contribution of products to a posthumanized external environment.
+On the other hand, widespread roboticization resulting in mass unemployment could potentially yield a loss of purpose for human beings, social

-54 For discussions of the theoretical and practical possibilities for and obstacles to the emergence of such systems, see, e.g., Gladden, "From Stand Alone Complexes to Memetic Warfare: Cultural Cybernetics and the Engineering of Posthuman Popular Culture" (2016), and Gladden, "The Artificial Life-Form as Entrepreneur" (2014).
+&lt;sup>54 For discussions of the theoretical and practical possibilities for and obstacles to the emergence of such systems, see, e.g., Gladden, "From Stand Alone Complexes to Memetic Warfare: Cultural Cybernetics and the Engineering of Posthuman Popular Culture" (2016), and Gladden, "The Artificial Life-Form as Entrepreneur" (2014).

-55 Regarding the growing possibilities that ideas and other forms of information might exist as actors that can propagate themselves through interaction with other nonhuman or human actors within complex posthumanized digital-physical ecosystems, see, e.g., Gladden, "From Stand Alone Complexes to Memetic Warfare" (2016), and Kowalewska, "Symbionts and Parasites - Digital Ecosystems" (2016).
+&lt;sup>55 Regarding the growing possibilities that ideas and other forms of information might exist as actors that can propagate themselves through interaction with other nonhuman or human actors within complex posthumanized digital-physical ecosystems, see, e.g., Gladden, "From Stand Alone Complexes to Memetic Warfare" (2016), and Kowalewska, "Symbionts and Parasites - Digital Ecosystems" (2016).